sah777/cfg-week-5/README.md

 # Code First Girls: Week 5 (Using Bootstrap)

-This is an example of how we structure our website, as well as import and use bootstrap.
+This is an example of how we can structure our website, as well as how we import and use bootstrap.

 ## Getting Started